mbukowicz/mbukowicz.github.io/_posts/2020-05-31-how-kafka-stores-messages.md

-The recommended approach to guaranteeing durability is to __instead rely on replication__, meaning spreading data across many machines/disks on the application level.
+The recommended approach to guaranteeing durability is to __instead rely on replication__, meaning spreading data across many machines/disks at the application level.

-But if durability is of highest importance to you then it is still possible to force fsync with these properties (keep in mind performance will likely degrade):
+But if durability is of highest importance to you then it is still possible to force fsync with the following properties (keep in mind performance will likely degrade):

 * <code>flush.messages</code> - data will be flushed to disk ever N-th message